 6. Sony Vegas Pro:

 Lightworks brings forth professional NLE offerings.
-Its brilliant attributes make easy the editing and mastering of movies in 2K and 4K resolutions as well as television productions in PAL, NTSC and high-definition formats.
-It can be run on Windows as well as Linux (beta), and is strictly a professional tool.
+Its brilliant attributes make easy the editing and mastering of movies in 2K and 4K resolutions as well as television productions in PAL, NTSC, and high-definition formats.
+It can be run on Windows as well as Linux (beta) and is strictly a professional tool.
 This Academy and Emmy award-winning software has helped cut masterpieces like The Departed, Pulp Fiction, The King’s Speech and a lot more.
-A movie editor’s dream utility, Lightworks insn’t easy on the wallet, but a look at its overwhelming features states the reason why.
+A movie editor’s dream utility, Lightworks isn’t easy on the wallet, but a look at its overwhelming features states the reason why.

-Not many people require the services of expensive software, and it is for them that the some of the above listed free offerings might come in handy.
+Not many people require the services of expensive software, and it is for them that some of the above listed free software might come in handy.
 However, those who do need professional-grade editing features can also dig into the premium applications we’ve mentioned.
-Have a look at the descriptions of each of these Avidemux alternative software to determine whether they suit your needs.
+Have a look at the descriptions of each of these Avidemux alternatives to determine whether they suit your needs.
 And do take time to drop by a comment about what you think about them.
 Also, if you have any suggestions that might fit into this collection don’t forget to mention them in the space below.